vukics/cppqed/doc/testsuite.markdown

 After [cloning](#cloning) the C++QED repository, there are several ways to run the test suite fully or partially.

+\note The test suite is only active on 64bit systems.

 ### `make check*` targets

 Make targets have the advantage that they build everything the tests depend on automatically.